JackSzwergold/Cheat-Sheets/content/mysql.md

 #### Manually without a “Startup Item.”

-If you’re not using the “Startup Item” in Mac OS X, enter the following command sequence:
+If you’re not using the “Startup Item” in macOS, enter the following command sequence:

 	cd /usr/local/mysql
 	sudo ./bin/mysqld_safe